Unhinged Super Maniac Minion ALPHA X flings open the door to his dump of a shack, just on the side of the soot-covered Explosion Tower.

 “You’re right,” Sapper Minion says, “That jerk’s got it coming to him.
 What are you planning to do?”

 The little minion alights with pride and an immediate forgiveness as the words glaze over the roughness of the words exchanged only seconds ago.
-Unhinged Super Maniac Minion ALPHA X looks about to see if there’s anyone nearby, and then waves Sapper Minion to come closer and give his plan.
+Unhinged Super Maniac Minion ALPHA X looks about to see if there’s anyone nearby, and then waves Sapper Minion to come close enough for a whisper.

-Sapper Minion nods several times, and does all he can to suppress the utterly delirious grin his face is trying to display – it’s not just a stupid plan; it is perhaps the stupidest.
+Hearing the plan, Sapper Minion nods several times, and does all he can to suppress the utterly delirious grin his face is trying to display – it’s not just a stupid plan; it is perhaps the stupidest ever.

 Unhinged Super Maniac Minion ALPHA X draws back.
 “So?
 Pretty fucking metal, right?“